 “I strongly advocate for girls, women’s rights and I believe the stereotypes are enslaving. … I believe riding a bicycle will make them less vulnerable.”

 Education is the key to success. – Ayan

 With her newly acquired free time and confidence, Ayan is able to enjoy swimming and playing football – despite the cultural barriers.

 “I feel good that I am playing part in changing our culture and showing girls anyone can cycle.
 I don’t care what people say.
 I am the one benefitting from this bicycle.
 The most important thing that anyone can do is stand up for him or herself.”

 Because, ultimately, Ayan says, “Without education, there is not life.
 Without education there is nothing.
 Education is the key to success.”

 Despite their cultural and religious differences, students at Umoja School are rising above barriers together, with The Power of Bicycles.

 “No one gets left behind.
 If we fall, we fall together,” Susan says.

 You can help more students rise above barriers together and pursue their education.
-Donate today, and your gift will go twice as far with a 1:1 match!
+Donate today and give The Power of Bicycles!